REditorSupport/vscode-R/README.md

 It will open a VSCode tab for you to edit the file.
 You may change `code` to whatever editor you like.

-Then append the following code to the file you get in the output of above command:
+Then append the following code to the file:

 ```r
 source(file.path(Sys.getenv(if (.Platform$OS.type == "windows") "USERPROFILE" else "HOME"), ".vscode-R", "init.R"))